canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-history-server-authorization.md

 ### Deploy the identity bundle and integrate it with the Spark History Server

-In order to enable authentication and authorisation on the Spark History Server charm some steps are needed.
+To enable authentication and authorisation on the Spark History Server charm some steps are needed.
 Here, we assume that you have already deployed Charmed Spark using the bundles, as described in the [How to Deploy Charmed Spark on K8s](/t/10979) guide, that includes a Spark History Server charm, already configured with an object storage backend.

-To enable authentication, we first need to deploy the [identity bundle](https://discourse.charmhub.io/t/iam-bundle-deployment-tutorial/11916).
+To enable authentication, we first need to deploy the [identity bundle](/t/11916).

 > **NOTE**: Please take a look at the Identity Platform tutorial to check that your environment is configured correctly.